Bassadin/Bassadin/README.md

 Find more information about me on [my website](https://bassadin.de/).

 Currently:
-- Trying to deploy Laravel to a Raspberry Pi 4 Compute Module
+- Deploying a Laravel web app to a Raspberry Pi
-- Getting annoyed about Apache configs
-- Neglecting my GitHub commit streak because I work again :(
+- Neglecting my GitHub commit streak because I work again (with GitLab) :(

 ---